 If you have a C or C++ background, you’ll notice that this is similar to gcc or clang.
 After compiling successfully, Rust outputs a binary executable.

 On Linux, macOS, and PowerShell on Windows, you can see the executable by entering the ls command in your shell.
-On Linux and macOS, you’ll see two files.
-With PowerShell on Windows, you’ll see the same three files that you would see using CMD.

 $ ls